pionl/laravel-chunk-upload/readme.md

     // Loop sent files
     foreach ($files as $file) {
         // Instead of passing the index name, pass the UploadFile object from the $files array we are looping
+        // Exception is thrown if file upload is invalid (size limit, etc)

         // Create the file receiver via dynamic handler
         $receiver = new FileReceiver($file, $request, HandlerFactory::classFromRequest($request));